swcarpentry-ja/carpentries-coc/topic_folders/instructor_training/email_templates_admin.md

 If you haven't already, please be sure to join the instructors mailing list (https://carpentries.topicbox.com/groups/instructors).
 This is where you'll hear about opportunities to teach at upcoming workshops.
-You can also join the general discussion list (https://carpentries.topicbox.com/groups/discuss) for broader interactions with the Carpentry community.
+You can also join the general discussion list (https://carpentries.topicbox.com/groups/discuss) for broader interactions with The Carpentries community.
 In addition to being able to teach at Carpentries-organized workshops, you are also able to organize and host your own local workshops.
 You can find more information about running a workshop here: https://docs.carpentries.org/topic_folders/hosts_instructors/index.html